 Those individuals and companies who could afford to do so, hid their incomes in Switzerland, Lichtenstein or Luxemburg—some $75 billion by the reckoning of Greek journalist Kostas Vaxevanis.

 They weren’t the only ones.
 The OECD reckons the world’s tax havens hide about $6 trillion owed to its governments, mostly by corporations like Apple and Nike.
 If you have some cash to stash offshore, Canadian banks are there to help.
-Some $8 billion is owed to Canada, even though successive governments have cut corporate taxes to the lowest in the G7.
+We lose at least $8 billion a year to tax havens, even though successive governments have cut corporate taxes to the lowest in the G7.

 Austerity consumes struggling economies.
 You can’t cut jobs and still expect people to buy things.
 Where is government to find revenue if people are out of work and corporations are hiding their incomes (or if government itself is cutting their taxes)?